zauni/pngmin/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 1.0.2: Doesn't override images if savings were 0% (now for real, 1.0.1 was incorrect)
 - 1.0.1: Doesn't override images if savings were 0%
 - 1.0.0: Linux support with imagemin/pngquant-bin and travis CI integration
 - 0.6.4: Reverted some code from 0.6.3 and fixed one unit test